 Minimum Credit Score for the Citi Premier Card

-Citi doesn’t publish a minimum qualifying credit score to try for the Citi Premier® Card.
+So, what credit score do you need to get the Citi Premier Card?
+Unfortunately, Citi doesn’t publish a minimum qualifying credit score to get the Citi Premier® Card.
 But several online data points indicate you will need a “good” or “excellent” credit score.

 What’s Good Credit?